Normalized Berkovich spaces and surface singularities: Modifications of surfaces and vertex sets

 \end{lem}

 \begin{proof} Lemma~\ref{L: divisorial valuation specialization} implies that $\Txz\setminus \Div_{X,Z}(\Y)=\bigcup_x \Sp_\Y^{-1}(x)$, where this union, taken over the closed points of $\Y\times_\X Z$, is disjoint.
 Each $\Sp_\Y^{-1}(x)$ is open by anticointinuity of $\Sp_\Y$, so it is a union of connected components of $\Txz\setminus \Div_{X,Z}(\Y)$.
-The fact that $\Sp_\Y^{-1}(x)$ is connected is \cite[5.9]{Bosch77} applied to any $k((t))$-analytic curve $W\in\calW$ such that $x\in\Sp_{\widetilde{\X}}(W)$. \end{proof}
+The fact that $\Sp_\Y^{-1}(x)$ is connected is \cite[6.1]{Bosch77} applied to any $k((t))$-analytic curve $W\in\calW$ such that $x\in\Sp_{\widetilde{\X}}(W)$. \end{proof}

-\pa{ If $C$ is a $k((t))$-analytic curve, its points can be divided into four types, according to the valuative invariants of their completed residue field (see e.g. \cite[3.3.2]{Duc}).
+\pa{ If $C$ is a $k((t))$-analytic curve, its points can be divided into four types, according to the valuative invariants of their completed residue field (see e.g. \cite[3.3.2]{Duc}, although these ideas essentially go back to \cite{Ber90}).
 In particular a point $x$ of $C$ is said to be of \emph{type 2} if $\trdeg_{k} \widetilde{\rescompl{x}}=1$, where $\widetilde{\rescompl{x}}$ denotes the residue field of ${\rescompl{x}}$.
-Assuming $k$ infinite, the points of type 2 are precisely the branching points of $C$, i.e. a point $x$ of $C$ is of type 2 if and only if $C\setminus\{x\}$ has at least three connected components (and then it has infinitely many).
-We refer to \cite[\S6]{Temkin10} or \cite{BakerPayneRabinoff14} for a description of the structure of non-archimedean analytic curves. }
+The points of type 2 are precisely the points of infinite branching of $C$, i.e. a point $x$ of $C$ is of type 2 if and only if $C\setminus\{x\}$ has infinitely many connected components (if $C$ is regular, this is equivalent to $C\setminus\{x\}$ having at least three connected components).
+We refer to \cite[\S6]{Temkin15} or \cite{BakerPayneRabinoff14} for a description of the structure of non-archimedean analytic curves. }

-\begin{lem} If $x$ is a point of $\Txz$, $V$ is a subspace of $\Txz$ which contains $x$, and $C$ is a $k((t))$-analytic curve such that $\forg(C)\cong V$, then $x$ is a divisorial point of $\Txz$ if and only if it is a point of type 2 of $C$. \end{lem}
+\begin{lem} If $x$ is a point of $\Txz$, $V$ is an analytic domain of $\Txz$ that contains $x$, and $C$ is a $k((t))$-analytic curve such that $\forg(C)\cong V$, then $x$ is a divisorial point of $\Txz$ if and only if it is a point of type 2 of $C$. \end{lem}

 \begin{proof} By abuse of notation we denote by $x$ also a point of $\Xeta$ whose image in $\Txz$ is the given point $x$.
 The completed residue field $\rescompl{x}$ of $\Xeta$ at $x$ can be computed also as the completed residue field of $C$ at $x$.
-Therefore, we deduce that it is a valued extension of $k((t))$ (for some nontrivial $t$-adic absolute value that we don't need to specify), and in particular
+Therefore, we deduce that it is a valued extension of $k((t))$ (for some non-trivial $t$-adic absolute value that we do not need to specify), and in particular

 Moreover, by Abhyankar's inequality (see \cite[Corollaire to 5.5]{Vaquie00}) we have

 We said that $x$ is a type 2 point of $C$ if and only if $\trdeg_{k} \widetilde{\rescompl{x}}=1$, and by the two inequalities above this is equivalent to